by Laura Kazimierska

 Another way to do your Divemaster course is to progress with all the courses gradually and build experience at a slower pace over the years.
 It will usually be rather pricey , however the big advantage of it is enjoying your dives in different places, getting familiar with how other dive centres operate, and choosing your favorite spot to do your professional training.

-What general skills are useful as a Divemaster?
+What general skills a Divemaster should have?

 Organizational and logistical skills are one of the most valued in the diving industry.
 You will be responsible for groups of people on holiday (it’s not an easy task), hence you need to make sure that everything is done in a timely matter, have spare equipment and parts prepared, and also be ready to answer a lot of questions, mostly not even diving related.
 Being good with sales and marketing as well as social media helps a lot to promote yourself and your dive centre.
 Other skills like languages, good communication, flexibility, confidence, and patience are the key to be a top dive leader and get a job anywhere you want.
 Remember that as a dive professional, you become a role model and others will look up to you.